Current newsRead all

-Phase 4 of the SEQFBC is generously supported by Brisbane, Gold Coast, Ipswich, Lockyer Valley, Logan, Moreton Bay, Redland, Scenic Rim, Somerset, Sunshine Coast and Toowoomba Councils, Powerlink Queensland, Queensland Fire and Rescue Service, the Department of National Parks, Recreation, Sport and Racing, the Department of Transport and Main Roads, and SEQ Catchments.
+Phase 4 of the SEQFBC is generously supported by Brisbane, Gold Coast, Ipswich, Lockyer Valley, Logan, Moreton Bay, Redland, Scenic Rim, Somerset, Sunshine Coast and Toowoomba Councils, Powerlink Queensland, Queensland Fire and Emergency Service, the Department of National Parks, Recreation, Sport and Racing, the Department of Transport and Main Roads, and SEQ Catchments.

 Do you have a Bushfire Survival Plan?

 Even if you live in a city near bushland, bushfire is a threat to you, your family and your property.
 It is essential that you prepare a Bushfire Survival Plan - Prepare, Act, Survive.

 Queensland Fire and Emergency Service (QFES) has prepared a document free for download to assist you in preparing a Bushfire Survival Plan.

 Please follow this link ...
 QFRS Bushfire Survival Plan.